MahmutCanMavi/Missing-Values-XAI/README.md

   - [x] prepare imputation code

-- [ ] Week 19.05.2022
+- [x ] Week 19.05.2022
-  - [ ] connect clustering with frontend as group suggestions & tsne plot
+  - [ x] connect clustering with frontend as group suggestions & tsne plot
-  - [ ] clean up code
+  - [ x] clean up code
-  - [ ] viz of how well the manually chosen group (?)
+  - [ x] viz of how well the manually chosen group (?)
-  - [ ] start connecting some simple imputation methods with the frontend
+  - [ x] start connecting some simple imputation methods with the frontend

-- [ ] At some point
+- [ x] At some point

-  - [ ] add different imputation algorithms and display them on the imputation page
+  - [x ] add different imputation algorithms and display them on the imputation page
+  - [x] everything else which is now part of the final version

 <!-- Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\